Aaron Hernandez's brain is being held 'illegally,' attorney says

 - Hernandez's family wants to donate the brain to science

-- The Medical Examiner's office is holding on to the brain, attorney says
+- The medical examiner's office is holding on to the brain, attorney says

 (CNN)The family of Aaron Hernandez plans to donate his brain to scientists to determine whether he had Chronic Traumatic Encephalopathy, the degenerative brain disease linked to a number of NFL athletes.